-Overcome It: Know that the foods you’re feeding your body during this time are nutrient-dense whole foods that will nourish your body.
+Overcome It: Know that the nutrient-dense, whole foods you’re feeding your body during this time are nutrient-dense will nourish your body without breaking the bank.

 You can complete the detox frugally.
 One participant reported only spending $350 for food throughout the program, and her second time, she still had the spices and other staples, so it was even cheaper.
 Depending on what food or staples you already have in the house, you could spend more or less than this.

 Some of the foods you purchase for the detox will last far beyond it, like salt-free seasonings or healthy oils.
 And if you’re someone who often eats out at restaurants, you will find your food and grocery budget will decrease significantly.